Arlington Court: Rosalie Chichester

 The hunts agreed to abide by her ban as far as they were able, and this was the position, with occasional breaches, until the present day.
 A notable breach occurred in 1920 when the huntsman of the Tiverton Staghounds with a small group of followers followed a hunted stag into the grounds of the house, breaking down with their shoulders the big wooden drive gate which was chained and locked.
 He had suspected rightly that the stag would go to bay in the ornamental pond, and had to get in to manage the hounds.
 The result was described by one of the party: "The clatter and noise of our arrival broke things up and we left the precincts and the stony stare of Miss Chichester herself as fast as we could".
 Miss Chichester's step-brother and neighbour at Youlston Rear-Admiral Sir Edward Chichester, 9th Baronet, although not himself a hunting man, had little sympathy for her and on 25 February 1904 wrote a letter to the North Devon Journal opposing her suggestion that shooting was a more humane method of deer control: "Dear Sir, Having read a lot of twaddle lately in the papers about the hunting of red deer in this district which has been described as inhuman and cruel, and as the owner of Arlington has suggested to me through her Man of Law that the alternative of shooting them should be resorted to...".
 Rosalie never married and engaged in a variety of interests including photography, painting and touring the globe.
 Many of her paintings can still be seen at Arlington, including those of her beloved parrot 'Polly' as well as many other depictions of still lives and animals.

 Miss Chichester finally died in 1949 at her other property in Woolacombe aged 85.
 Her ashes were returned to Arlington and are interred beside the lake, the location marked by a commemorative urn and pedestal.

 Carriage Museum

-The National Trust describes the property as "Arlington Court & The National Trust's Carriage Collection".
-The property is home to its collection of over 50 horse-drawn carriages, ranging from the humble Hansom cab to the grandiose State Coach.
+The National Trust Arlington Court Carriage Museum is home to a collection of over 50 horse-drawn carriages, with a carriage "for every occasion from cradle to grave".
+Two prominent carriages in the collection are the State Chariot built in London between 1830 and 1846 by Adams and Hooper, and the Travelling Chariot built in London between 1815 and 1820 by Howe and Shanks.